-SaaS, cloud solutions and web-based software all prominent in facilities management
+SaaS and cloud solutions all prominent in facilities management

 One big one is the rise of cloud computing.
 If you work for pretty much any business in any capacity, you’ve no doubt heard these buzzwords tossed around countless times in recent years.
 The cloud is the next big thing in corporate America – by putting information online rather than on their local hard drives, employees make it available to everyone, from the co-worker down the hall to the customer across the globe.

 According to InfoWorld, cloud computing is still developing as a business tool.
 Eric Knorr and Galen Gruman, two senior editors at the publication, have opined that as the technology is still in its infancy, IT leaders are still working to develop new applications for it.